projectestac/xtecblocs/src/wp-content/plugins/addthis/readme.txt

 = Is AddThis free? =

-Yep!
-The features you see today on AddThis will always be free of charge.
+Many of our tools are free, but Pro users get the benefit of exclusive widgets, including mobile­friendly tools and retina icons, priority support and deeper analytics.

 = Do I need to create an account? =

-No. You only need to create an account if you want to see how your users are sharing your blog; the sharing itself works the same either way.
+Yes.
+In order to use and manage the AddThis tools you will need to create an account with AddThis.
+It requires an email address and name, but that's it.

 = Is JavaScript required? =

 All of the options required through this plugin require javascript.
 JavaScript must be enabled.
 We load the actual interface via JavaScript at run-time, which allows us to upgrade the core functionality of the menu itself automatically everywhere.

 = Why use AddThis? =
 1. Ease of use.
 AddThis is easy to install, customize and localize.
-We've worked hard to make it the simplest, most recognized sharing tool on the internet.
+We've worked hard to make a suite of simple and beautiful website tools on the internet.
 1. Performance.
 The AddThis menu code is tiny and fast.
 We constantly optimize its behavior and design to make sharing a snap.
 1. Peace of mind.
 AddThis gathers the best services on the internet so you don't have to, and backs them up with industrial strength analytics, code caching, active tech support and a thriving developer community.
 1. Flexibility.
 AddThis can be customized via API, and served securely via SSL.
 You can roll your own sharing toolbars with our toolbox.
-Share just about anything, anywhere -- your way.
+Share just about anything, anywhere ­­ your way.
 1. Global reach.
 AddThis sends content to 295+ sharing services 60+ languages, to over half a billion unique users in countries all over the world.
-1. It's free!

 = Who else uses AddThis? =
-Over 14,000,000 sites have installed AddThis.
+Over 13,000,000 sites have installed AddThis.
 With over a billion unique users, AddThis is helping share content all over the world, in more than sixty languages.

 = What services does AddThis support? =
-We currently support over 330 services, from email and blogging platforms to social networks and news aggregators, and we add new services every month.
+We currently support over 300 services, from email and blogging platforms to social networks and news aggregators, and we add new services every month.
 Want to know if your favorite service is supported?
 This list is accurate up to the minute: <a href="http://www.addthis.com/services">http://www.addthis.com/services</a>.

 = How do I remove AddThis from a page =
 In the screen options you can enable the AddThis meta box.
 Check the box and save if you've already published that page or post to disable AddThis on that page or post.

 == Screenshots ==

-1. The admin dashboard widget
-2. Previewing how your options look
-3. The settings interface.
+1. Analytics
+2. Tool Gallery
+3. Customization options

 == PHP Version ==

 PHP 5+ is preferred; PHP 4 is supported.

 == Changelog ==

+= 4.0.1 =
+* Frictionless integration with AddThis Dashboard.

+= 4.0 =
+* Integrated with AddThis Dashboard.

 = 3.5.10 =
 * Minor bug fix